opentdf/web-sdk/README.md

     namespace: {name: 'my-namespace'},
     values: [{value: 'my-value'}],
     active: true,
-    extraField: 'this will be ignored' // only proto defined fields are respected }
+    extraField: 'this will be ignored' // only proto defined fields and value types are respected }
 const attr = new Attribute(attrData);
 console.log(attr.toJson());